 If you have encountered problems, contact us on: Discord channel:

 Open a terminal (command line window) and define the app-key that will allow our script to use the Yagna API:

 The instructions above allow you to set a temporary app-key that will disappear after the Yagna service restart.
 That is good for experiments and for running examples and tutorials.
 For production deployment, it is recommended to use a unique app-key generated using

 yagna app-key create <key-name> command.

 Get some funds

-Requesting tasks on the Golem Network requires some credits on the network (GLM tokens).
-As this example will run on a test network, you can get test credits.
+Requesting tasks on the Golem Network requires some funds - GLM tokens - on the network.
+While running on a test network, you can use freely available testnet tokens.

 Open another terminal and run the following command to complete the configuration:

-- You can learn more about the Golem architecture, production and test networks, and GLM tokens here:
+- You can learn more about Golem architecture, production and test networks, and GLM tokens here:

 Was this helpful?